sibvisions/reactUI.styleexample/README.md

 # reactUI style example

-A simple demo application for custom styles.
+This is an example application for [reactUI](https://github.com/sibvisions/reactUI).
+It demonstrates application styling.